 An N95 fit test is required to ensure the N95 mask reduces the wearer’s exposure to airborne particles and without a mask fit test, the N95 will not be effective.

 We provide Quantitative mask fit testing at your location.
 Prices are starting at $50.40 per person plus travel expenses (if required)

 We provide Quantitative mask fit testing at our corporate office.
 Purchase a mask fit test today for only $50.40 per person for one/two masks and 30 minute session.
 (If you require more than two masks to be fitted and your appointment is longer than 30 minutes you will be charged accordingly)

 We supply a mask fit option that will provide a tight seal allowing the FN95/KN95 mask to pass the mask fit test

 Occupational Health & Safety Act

 Under the Occupational Health & Safety Act it is required by law to protect the employee’s health and safety at all times and provide all of the proper equipment to allow the employee to work.
-This includes providing N95 mask fit testing for any and all individuals who are required to wear an N95 respirator to work.
+This includes providing mask fit testing for any and all individuals who are required to wear an N95 respirator to work.

-Quantitive N95 Mask Fit Testing
+Quantitative Mask Fit Testing

-Quantitative N95 mask fit testing is objective in comparison to qualitative.
+Quantitative testing is objective in comparison to qualitative.
 Quantitative fit testing measures the precise amount of air leaking from the N95 mask.
 Instead of the participant relying on their sense of taste and smell, the N95 mask will connect to a machine that measures the number of particles in the ambient air around them versus the number of particles that are inside of the mask.

-Qualitative N95 Mask Fit Testing
+Qualitative Mask Fit Testing